SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 5. **Diving into complexity**.
 Scrutinising more opaque areas such as procurement, pensions and endowments.
 6. **Tools**.
 Scrutinising the methodologies and assumptions embedded in your institution’s sustainability tools.
 Creating accessible and open source alternatives to commercial tools and knowledge bases.
 7. **Anchoring**.
 Strengthening your institution as a green ‘anchor institution’ within the local economy and community.
 Creating collaborations and synergies, both inside and outside your institution.
 8. **Sectoral work**.
 Sharing best practice across the sector, or questioning the framings that are common across the sector.
+For the UK context, the [Accelerating Toward Net Zero](https://www.queensanniversaryprizes.org.uk/wp-content/uploads/2023/01/Accelerating-towards-Net-Zero.pdf) report is useful background.
 9. **Revolutions**.
 Exploring possibilities for more radical, innovative, and disruptive approaches.
 10. **Just being you**.
 For example, using your expertise, e.g. as an arts and humanities researcher.
 To some extent this may already be assumed by institutional strategy.